 It’s good for your business

 As in the US and Europe, many wealthy Australians now take their philanthropy as seriously as their businesses, presenting exciting opportunities for many professional advisers.
 Having conversations about passions and values can strengthen and deepen your client relationship.
 That’s good for your client – and good for your business.
 The money set aside for giving in a private ancillary fund (PAF) is often invested in perpetuity, an ideal environment for long-term investing.
 The amounts involved are significant.
-For example, APS clients have committed $1.185 billion to charity, most of which is actively managed and invested by professional advisers.
+For example, APS clients have committed over $2 billion to charity, most of which is actively managed and invested by professional advisers.
 Charitable giving can play a significant role in intergenerational wealth transfer.
 With an estimated $3.5 trillion transferring across generations in the next 20 years, many younger people will be looking for help growing, managing, and giving away their new wealth in ways that align with their values and passions.

 Starting the conversation is easier than you think